-Figure 6 - Building blocks and tips to set up a learning organization.
+Figure 6 - Building blocks and tips for setting up a learning organization.

 These are the five main aspects considered relevant to successfully proceed with the set up of learning organization culture in your company, being important to tailor the approach to the company's goal, activity, resources and goals.
-It is also important to ensure that all company is properly informed, aware and engaged in the activities previewed to be undertaken in the scope of the strategy.
+It is also vital to ensure that all company is adequately informed, aware and engaged in the activities previewed to be undertaken in the scope of the strategy.